The Rationality of Christian Belief

 So how do we rationally know that God exists?

-Again: we can rationally know that God exists, and know God’s moral nature, because this knowledge is implanted within us by God as a kind of virtual knowledge that is scaled to our humanity.
-Therefore when the scriptures state that many, or even most, human beings will reject this innate knowledge of God, what they are actually rejecting is not some kind of “objective knowledge” of God, but are engaged in an act of the will to deliberately suppress the knowledge that is within them.
+Again: we rationally know that God exists, and know God’s moral nature, because this knowledge is implanted within us by God as a form of knowledge that is scaled to our humanity.
+Thus when the scriptures state that many, or even most, human beings will reject this innate knowledge of God, what is actually being rejected is not some form of “objective knowledge” of God.
+Rather, they are engaged in an act of the will to deliberately suppress their knowledge of God.

-The New Testament teaches that Christ was sent – “in the fullness of time” – to provide a further means for reaching as many people as possible, who can be brought to a saving knowledge of God through faith in Christ.
-In Christ’s words: “My sheep recognize my voice.”
+The New Testament teaches that Christ was sent – “in the fullness of time” – to provide a means for reaching as many people as possible who can be brought to a saving knowledge of God through faith in Christ.
+In Christ’s own words: “My sheep recognize my voice.”
 Note that recognizing Christ's voice is not primarily a rational process, although reason is used in that recognition.
-Belief in Christ is what rationally follows if you “recognize” Christ's voice.
-It is only in this sense, and in this sense alone, that it is rational to believe in Christ.
+But belief in Christ is what rationally follows if you “recognize” Christ's voice.
+It is in this sense, and it is in this sense alone, that it is rational to believe in Christ.

 Let us now turn to the problem of the rationality of believing in modern science.

 Many people today believe that modern science will someday reveal the nature of reality as such.
 Of course, rationally speaking, science tells us much about the empirical structure of the material universe.
-But it reveals to us only a very small of that knowledge.
-As one modern physicist has put it, modern physics not only reveals that the universe is stranger than we had imagined it, but also reveals that the universe is probably stranger than we can imagine.
+But it reveals to us only a very small part of that knowledge.
+As one modern physicist has put it, modern science reveals not only that the universe is stranger than we had imagined, but that it is probably stranger than we can imagine.

-Therefore to make the claim that science will someday reveal “reality as such” is to argue for a conclusion that has no valid premise.
-There is no scientific reason to believe that science will ever reveal the nature of "reality as such."
-There is only the faith that science will someday real "reality as such."
+Thus to make the claim that science will someday reveal “reality as such” is to argue for a conclusion that has no valid premise.
+For there is no scientific reason to believe that science will ever reveal the nature of "reality as such."
+There is just the faith that science will someday real "reality as such."
 And there is no reason to have this faith.

 To sum up: to believe that Christ is God follows from the rational premise of Christian belief.
-That premise is that a knowledge of God is implanted within us by God and that those who truly desire God will believe in Christ.
-Now this is a belief that is either true or false.
-It is also a belief that rationally follows from its own premise.
+This premise is that a knowledge of God is implanted within us by God and that those who truly desire God will believe in Christ.
+This is a belief that is either true or false.
+It is also a belief that rationally follows from its premise.
 Clearly, if our knowledge of God is innate, then it is rational for us to believe in God.

-However, the belief that modern science will someday explain “reality as such” does not follow from any rational premise that is found in science itself.
-There is only the faith that science will someday reveal the ultimate nature of reality.
+But the belief that modern science will someday explain “reality as such” does not follow from any rational premise found within science itself.
+There is only the faith that science will someday reveal the nature of "reality as such."